-During the summer term, the maximum course load for MDiv, MRL, MTS, and special students is 12 credit hours.
+During the summer term, the maximum course load for MRL, MTS, and special/non-degree students is 12 credit hours.
+The maximum summer course load for MDiv students is 9 hours.
 The maximum summer course load for MRPL students is 6 credit hours.
 Generally, students may not register for more than one three-hour course per session for the summer semester.

-Credit hour overloads may be granted only to final semester students who need additional credits in order to graduate.
-All requests for credit hour overload should be made via email to the academic dean.
+Credit hour overloads may be requested via email to the academic dean and typically will be granted only in the final semester for students who need additional credits in order to graduate.
+Requests from students will other extenuating circumstances will be considered on a case by case basis.
+A response is typically available within two weeks.

-Students with extensive outside employment, students on academic probation, students who repeatedly withdraw from classes, and students with incomplete coursework from previous semesters may be required to reduce their course loads.
+Students with extensive outside employment are encouraged to consider part-time enrollment.
+Students on academic probation, who repeatedly withdraw from classes, and students with incomplete coursework from previous semesters may be required to reduce their course loads by the Academic Review Board.